kailoon/resume/README.md

 From design to WordPress integration.
 Tech news, the latest and coolest gadgets and gizmos on the internet.
 Walyou is the place to get your geek on.

 ### cemnet
-Freom design to HTML/CSS.
+From design to HTML/CSS.
 The home of international cement review.

 ### wynntechstar
 This is a small client project using Grav, nunjucks and blendid.